sagemath/trac_to_gh/Issue 9359.md

 Keywords: doctest

-This patch removes the outdated file sage.rings.number_field.totallyreal_dsage (DSage was removed months ago), adds several number field files to the reference manual, and adds a number of missing doctests.
-Together with the independent but complementary patch at #9336 this gets doctest coverage up to 100%.
+This patch does the following:

+* Removes the outdated file sage.rings.number_field.totallyreal_dsage (DSage was removed months ago).

+* ReSTifies several number field files and adds them to the reference manual.

+* Adds doctests to 38 functions and removes 21 functions that are deprecated or duplicate, getting doctest coverage for number fields up to 100%.

+Dependencies: #7883, #9898, #9753, #9764, #8334

 Issue created by migration from https://trac.sagemath.org/ticket/9359